 Without a doubt Utah has more grand landscapes and scenic wonders than most states, and its southeastern corner is no exception.
-With majestic Colorado and Green river canyonlands, this lone roadside oddity near Monticello, called Church Rock, seldom attracts no more than a casual glance as visitors head toward Newspaper Rock and the Needles District.
+With majestic Colorado and Green river canyonlands nearby, this lone roadside oddity near Monticello, called Church Rock, seldom attracts no more than a spontaneous stop as visitors head toward Newspaper Rock and the Needles District.

-One of the interesting pages of 1930's history tell about Church Rock, and how the gumdrop shaped rock earned its name.
-Seems Marie Ogden's Home of the Truth, an Utopian community, was responsible.
+One of Utah's interesting pages of 1930s history tells about Church Rock, and how the gumdrop shaped rock earned its name.
+Seems Marie Ogden's Home of the Truth, a Utopian community, was responsible.
 With a small band of followers, Ogden's group moved onto a tract of barren land along Utah's Route 211 in 1933.
 Members, abiding by a strict code of conduct, were expected to work for the common goals of the settlement.
 Women tended to the domestic chores and men worked the arid farm acreage.
-Not far from their farm, the group set upon a grand plan to hollow out the entire center of a sandstone remnant (by hand) to build a church.
+Not far from their farm, the group set upon a grand plan to hollow out the entire center of a sandstone dome (by hand) to build a church.
 Today, the only evidence of this ambitious plan is the beginnings of a 16 by 24 foot opening chiseled into the rock.
-A few miles from Church Rock are the remains of Ogden's ghost town.
+A few miles from Church Rock are the remnants of the Ogden ghost town.
 A few buildings and a small cemetery are all that remain of the Home of the Truth community, found on a ridge called Photograph Gap.